Competitively priced, family friendly, outshines its VW Group rivals

 What is it?

-In fairness, Skoda says that it doesn’t expect to sell too many of them compared with the SUV, but perhaps it feels the need to be able to show off something of a halo EV in its burgeoning range.
-There is a sense too that the company wants to cut loose a little and change some of its image – as mid-life crises go, this one probably isn’t going to hurt anyone but we would have preferred the more traditional sports convertible.
+Skoda says that it doesn’t expect to sell too many of them compared with the SUV, but perhaps it feels the need to be able to show off something of a halo EV in its burgeoning range – hence the sporty vRS variant.
+More on that in a bit.

 Has practicality been massively affected?

-Skoda says that bootspace is only a squeak smaller, with 15 litres less of it available.
+Skoda says that bootspace is only a squeak smaller, with 15 litres less of it available compared to the regular SUV (570 litres plays 585 litres).
 Likewise headroom in the back seats has surprisingly been only marginally impacted by the sloping roofline thanks to a panoramic glass roof as standard.
 As a clue to the lengths that Skoda has gone to be able to say that, the glass is thinner and they had to junk the blind that normally comes with the pano roof, so it’s been specially treated to reflect heat.

 What's the verdict?

-If you’re going electric and want a sensible family SUV then the standard Enyaq is as far as you need to look.
-This 2.2-tonne beast is a long way from supplanting the Octavia vRS, even with its fun-sapping plug-in hybrid accoutrements.
+Don't be fooled by the vRS, either – this 2.2-tonne beast is a long way from supplanting the Octavia vRS, even with its fun-sapping plug-in hybrid accoutrements.
 But if you want an electric SUV that’s fun to drive then you’re better off looking at the Ford Mustang Mach-E or Jaguar I-Pace.